In which Winnie the Pooh stars in an R-rated slasher movie - NewsBreak

 “I kind of thought this could do a small theatrical run in some places and do quite well commercially," says Waterfield.
 "But it's blown up way beyond that to a scale that's absolutely insane.”

-In a 2021 tally of media franchises by Statista , Winnie the Pooh, with $80.3 billion in worldwide revenue, tied Mickey Mouse for No. 3, trailing only Pokémon and Hello Kitty.
-But unlike them, Pooh accounts for a veritable religion for his kind-hearted witticisms and contented spiritual outlook.
-Pooh is as much a gentle sage as he is a round-tummied toon.
+In a 2012 study of entertainment franchises by Statista, Winnie the Pooh tied Mickey Mouse for No. 3, trailing only Pokémon and Hello Kitty.
+And unlike them, Pooh accounts for a veritable religion for his kind-hearted witticisms and contented spiritual outlook.
+Pooh is as much as a gentle sage as he is a round-tummied toon.
 When Waterfield realized Pooh was entering public domain, “I had a spark in my eye,” he says.

 Here was much-coveted intellectual property that could sell just about any film.
 “I’ve never met anyone that doesn’t know who Winnie the Pooh is,” Waterfield said in a recent phone interview speaking from Amsterdam.